longiy/Coloraide/README.md

 Press escape (or right click, if you haven't left-clicked yet) to cancel.

 **Note**: these values are gamma corrected, so they reflect the values you see on the screen, *not* the true values in Blender before the colorspace conversion.

+## Quick Color Picker Operator

+This operator creates a modal tool activated by a key press, enabling color selection by hovering over an area.
+When the key is released, the selected color is finalized.

+It updates colors across different modes in Blender, including Grease Pencil and Texture Paint, by setting brush colors based on the picked color.

+Visual feedback is given through rectangles drawn on the screen to show both the mean color and the exact color being hovered over.

+To activate the quick pick functionality the Backslash keymap is registered

+## Side Panel

+Small reorganization for the side panel (omitted median color value)